vatlab/vat-docs/content/install/_index.md

-### Direct installation for Anaconda Python
+#### 1.2 Direct installation for Anaconda Python

-If you are using anaconda python, you can install variant tools using command
+If you are using anaconda python, you can install Variant Tools using command